-• Can incentivize members to retire earlier than originally expected.
+- Can incentivize members to retire earlier than originally expected.
 Since members would be able to receive a retirement benefit and continue to receive compensation for working in a VRS covered position, provisions of the bill could change retirement patterns.
 To illustrate, if members retire earlier than anticipated, the plan pays benefits earlier than expected and for a longer period of time.
 In addition, the plan has less time in which to earn investment income on member and employer contributions which is necessary to fund benefits.
-Requiring longer breaks in service, such as a year or more, would help to avoid prearrangements of subsequent reemployment (precluded by the Internal Revenue Code) and mitigate altering retirement patterns of current members.

-Can impact allocation of cost-sharing if replacing current covered positions with retirees.
+The 12 calendar month break in service in the amendment will help to avoid prearrangements of subsequent reemployment (precluded by the Internal Revenue Code) and mitigate altering retirement patterns of current members. - Can impact allocation of cost-sharing if replacing current covered positions with retirees.
 Employers filling positions with retirees under the provisions of the bill could impact cost-sharing allocations if the payroll of these members is exempt from inclusion in valuation pay.
 As an example, payroll of a school division that hires retirees as SSOs will be smaller than anticipated if these positions that were formerly filled by active employees will now be filled by retirees, for whom no employer contributions are being made.
-This impact can be avoided by requiring that the payroll of retired members be included in the plan's covered payroll for VRS reporting, as is the case in this bill.
+This impact can be avoided by requiring, as this bill does, that the payroll of retired members be included in the plan's covered payroll for VRS reporting, as is the case in this bill.
 While the member and employer would pay no normal cost since the member will not accrue additional benefit service, the covered payroll could still be used to amortize the legacy unfunded liability payment.
 This would protect against artificially increasing the amortization rate for other employers in the Teacher plan who may not fill VRS covered positions with retired members.
-This also applies to local plans in the case of SROs.
-If the local plan hires a retiree instead of an active member, the payroll will decrease and unfunded liabilities (if they exist) will not be paid off as quickly.